X16Community/x16-smc/bootloader/README.md

 - Just before writing the first flash memory page, all of the firmware flash area is erased, starting from the last page.

-- After all firmware data has been transmitted to the bootloader, the process is finished by sending the 0x82 I2C command (Reboot) to reset the SMC.
-This will also write any remaining data to flash memory, and the X16 is powered off.
+- Finally, the update program is expected to call the 0x82 I2C command (Reboot) to reset the SMC and power off the system.
+This will also write any remaining data to flash memory.

+If the update procedure was started by holding down the Reset button, the system has no keyboard or mouse connection.
+SMCUPDATE-x.x.x.PRG needs to stored as AUTOBOOT.X16 on the SD card so that it is automatically loaded and run.

 # Building the project

-You first need to build or download the firmare file (x16-smc.ino.hex) and store it in the firmware build folder.
+The firmware hex file (x16-smc.ino.hex) is expected to be found at x16-smc/build.
+You need to build or download the firmware and store it there.
+The firmware is typically built with the Arduino IDE.

-Type make to build the bootloader.
+Type ```make``` to build the bootloader.

 Build dependencies: